syncfusion-content/xamarin-docs/Xamarin/SfChart/working-with-data.md

 {% endtabs %}

-## Custom Object
+## Custom object

-Another way is to assign a collection of custom objects to the ItemsSource property.
-In this case, you need to set the XBindingPath and YBindingPath properties of chart series with the property names of the custom object which contains the x-value/category and y-value respectively.
+Another way is assigning a collection of custom objects to the `ItemsSource` property.
+In this case, you should set the `XBindingPath` and `YBindingPath` properties of chart series with the property names of the custom object, which contains the x-value/category and y-value, respectively.

-N> While using custom objects, XBindingPath property is required for all types of chart series.
-You need to set YBindingPath property only for the XYDataSeries types which needs single y-value for a data point.
-For example, Line, Spline, Column, Bar, Pie etc.  For BubbleSeries type, you need to set both YBindingPath and Size properties since it requires two y-values to plot a single bubble data point.
-In the case of financial series types like Candle and HiLoOpenClose, which requires four y-values for a single data point, you need to set High, Low, Open and Close properties with the property names of a custom object which contains respective values.
+N> While using custom objects, `XBindingPath` property is required for all types of chart series.
+You should set the `YBindingPath` property only for the `XYDataSeries` types, which need single y-value for a data point, e.g., Line, Spline, Column, Bar, Pie, etc. For bubble series type, you should set both `YBindingPath` and `Size` properties since it requires two y-values to plot a single bubble data point.
+In financial series types such as Candle and HiLoOpenClose, you should set the `High`, `Low`, `Open`, and `Close` properties with the property names of a custom object, which contains respective values since the chart types require four y-values for a single data point.

 {% highlight c# %}
 [C#]